kdraeder/DART_CASES/README.md

 will be a unique branch name that will reflect the CESM 'CASE' name.
-The first strategy choice is whether you prefer to have one DART\_CASES clone which has all of your cases in it, or a separate DART\_CASES clone with one case in each.
+The first strategy choice is whether you prefer to have one DART\_CASES clone which has all of your cases in it, or separate DART\_CASES clones with one case in each.
 Of course, you can have both, if that makes sense for your projects.
 Having multiple cases in one DART\_CASES clone means that you may need to do some annoying (but wise?) tidying before switching branches to work on another case.